arunsivakumar5/Context-encoder-model-using-Pytorch/README.md

 # Context-encoder-model-using-Pytorch
 In this project, We created models to inpaint joints in knee radiography by using Context encoders which helps us remove surgical artifacts from knee radiograph imagesIn this project, We designed algorithms and models to inpaint joints in knee radiography by using Context encoders which helps us remove surgical artifacts from knee radiograph images

+# Key Features:

-# Introduction:
+## Introduction:
 This GitHub repository presents a medical image artifact removal system powered by Context encoders.
 The primary objective of this project is to help users remove medical artifacts present in the images such as knee prostheses, screws, plates, or wires.

 ## Data Loading and Preprocessing:
 The code starts by loading and preprocessing knee radiograph images.
 It performs various preprocessing steps, including removing artifacts, handling negative images, and checking for blurry images.